Matt Corby: Personal life

 By the time he was 20 he was reading books on philosophy and neuroscience, the latter because he wanted to know how the brain functions, partly because of his experiences with depression and anxiety.
 "People have said I have depression before, especially when I was younger," he offers.
 "People were like, you should really go see someone.
 But I just thought, no, I'm pretty sure the human brain is capable of so much more than what I'm being told I'm capable of.
 When people say you need help it's like, do I?
 With what?
 And if you could just tell me what I need help with, couldn't I just go and work on it myself?"
 His search for self led him to spiritual authors such as Eckhart Tolle, and to experimenting with magic mushrooms: "You take mushrooms and then you go, I have no problems," he explains.
 "I am an ant walking around this planet in a speck in the middle of nowhere.
 And that's the truth, it's all we are."

 Corby's musical influences include artists such as Jeff Buckley, Lauryn Hill, Crosby, Stills, Nash & Young, Sufjan Stevens, Patrick Watson, Scott Mathews, Nick Drake, Nina Simone, Otis Redding, Bon Iver, Bob Dylan, Buddy Guy, Charles Bradley and Sam Cooke.
 Corby is good friends with Australian musician Jarryd James, whom Corby credits with having helped with his musical development.

 In early 2018, Corby became a father with his first child Hugh.
 Speaking to Beat Magazine regarding the way fatherhood has changed Matt's perspective, he states "Most of my life, music has been the number one focus.
-And now it sort of doesn't fit in that category anymore – it's really important, but, it's not as important as my child...When I come back to music, I’m then a lot happier and it's not like I’m constantly exposing myself to only music, and then getting really annoyed about it, or getting hard on myself."
+And now it sort of doesn't fit in that category anymore – it's really important, but, it's not as important as my child...When I come back to music, I'm then a lot happier and it's not like I'm constantly exposing myself to only music, and then getting really annoyed about it, or getting hard on myself."

 Corby plays guitar, piano, drums, flute amongst other instruments.

-Corby currently resides with his kelpie Django, partner and 2 kids on his five-acre rainforest ranch called Rainbow Valley near Byron Bay NSW.
+Corby currently resides with his kelpie Django, partner and 2 kids on his five-acre rainforest property called Rainbow Valley near Byron Bay NSW.